-The Wild Christ, Wild Earth, Wild Self Weekend Intensive is an experiential, nature-based, immersive program to help you remember your primary participation in sacred Earth.
+The Wild Christ, Wild Earth, Wild Self Weekend Intensive is Seminary of the Wild's weekend introduction to our yearlong Eco-Ministry Certificate program.
+Rooted in direct experience, this nature-based, immersive program will help you remember your primary participation in sacred Earth.
 In the face of profound ecological and social challenges, an ecological awakening is happening among people from diverse communities of faith and spirituality across the planet.
 This deep and wild intensive is an introduction to the animated and inter-connected conversation between all things.

 This program is for those individuals who sense that their old ways of believing, being, and doing are inadequate for the tasks ahead.
 We invite all who feel their longing to take their unique and vital role in the emergence of a New Story of reconnection.

 Seminary of the Wild offers nature-based tools, practices, teachings, experiences, and support for your inner transformation with a band of wild pilgrims and guides as you move toward your wild calling during this period of turbulence leading us into profound transformation that Joanna Macy calls "The Great Turning.”

 Morning: (Online Group) - Dreamwork, check-in, orientation, break, embodiment, Teaching, Invitation

 Afternoon: (Asynchronous practices: wandering in your own watershed) Nature wander, journaling, deep imaginal journey

 Small group clans